peeush-agarwal/ai-blogs/_posts/2020-06-01-deep-learning-with-opencv.md

 + Caffe framework
 + GoogleLeNet _or [Inception](https://arxiv.org/abs/1409.4842)_ (pre-trained on ImageNet) network

-Let's learn how we can load a pre-trained Caffe model and use it to classify an image using OpenCV.
+To learn more about how we load a pre-trained Caffe model and use it to classify an image using OpenCV, follow [this]({{ site.baseurl }}{% link _posts/2020-06-13-image-classification-opencv.md %}).

 ## Object Detection